spicewoodlabs/sprintcore/README.md

 # 🚀 SprintCore

-**SprintCore** is an AI-powered CLI tool that converts Product Requirement Documents (PRDs) into structured agile artifacts — Epics, Stories, and Subtasks — using AI.
+**SprintCore** is an AI-powered CLI tool that does a lot of things

+1. Converts Product Requirement Documents (PRDs) into structured agile artifacts — Epics, Stories, and Subtasks — using AI.

+2. Suggest bug fixes based on your code using AI

 Built for Engineers, Product Managers, and Team Leads to speed up Sprint Planning.

 ---

-## 🛠 Features
+## 🛠 PRD -> Story
 - 🧠 PRD → Epic/Story/Subtask generation via AI
 - 📤 Export to `.json`, `.yaml`, or `.md`
 - 🧪 Supports mock mode for local dev/testing
 - 🔌 Ready for Jira integration (Linear support coming soon)
 - ✨ Designed for extension (clustering, deduplication, planning, etc.)

+## 🛠 Bug Report -> Code
+- 📤 Just describe your bug and AI will suggest the fix in seconds
+- 🧠 Index code base locally
+- 📤 Uses local vector DB
+- 🔌 Ready for Jira/Linear (Paid feature)

 ---